Kentlands, Gaithersburg, Maryland: History

 Alfandre, a developer, brought in Andres Duany and Elizabeth Plater-Zyberk (partners in what was then called DPZ), urban planners credited with designing the town of Seaside, Florida.
 After the June 1988 Kentlands charrette, several historic buildings were donated to the city.
 The neighborhood was built in a process that involved several additional charrettes.
 As the project was nearing completion, a sister development, named Lakelands, was built adjacent to Kentlands.
 Lakelands also was designed in a charrette process including the DPZ team, the city staff, and local residents.

 Construction started in 1989, and the first model homes opened in mid-1990.
 The first Kentlands residents moved into new homes in 1991.

 A number of historic landmarks from the original Kent Farm were refurbished and donated to the city.
 The Kentlands Mansion, the main residence of the farm owners and the center of historic Kentlands Farm, is now a city-owned venue for art exhibits, concerts, and public events, and is available as a rental for private parties and meetings.
 The Kentlands Barn has been converted into a public arts center with studios, exhibit space, and a 99-seat theater used for theatrical performances and concerts.
-The former farm manager's house has been transformed into a private residence, another farm building into the town architect's office, and another building was sold to the Kentlands Citizens Assembly — Kentlands' administrative body — which converted it into a meeting place, exhibit hall, and the headquarters of the Kentlands Community Foundation.
-The old Kentlands Firehouse, garden buildings, a "peacock house," and other historic artifacts have not yet been restored, while some ruins have become part of privately owned property or city parks.
+The former farm manager's house has been transformed into a private residence, another farm building into the town architect's office, and another building was sold to the Kentlands Citizens Assemble—Kentlands' administrative body—which converted it into a meeting place, exhibit hall, and the headquarters of the Kentlands Community Foundation.
+The old Kentlands Firehouse, garden buildings, a "peacock house”, and other historic artifacts have not yet been restored, while some ruins have become part of privately owned property or city parks.

 Near the end of the 2010s, the Market Square began to undergo major redevelopment.
 In early 2018, the center's movie theater, Paragon Theaters Kentlands, closed in favor of a new, premium theater that is part of the Mexican Cinepolis luxury theater chain, which opened the following year.